- Home/Publications/Money Laundering Bulletin

 HSBC and Bank Pembangunan penalised in Malaysia for beneficial owner and sanctions compliance failings

-HSBC Bank Malaysia Berhad, its wholly owned subsidiary HSBC Amanah Malaysia Berhad - both part of the HSBC banking group - and Bank Pembangunan Malaysia Berhad have been fined by Bank Negara Malaysia, variously, for non-compliance with rules around beneficial ownership of corporate customers and flaws in sanctions screening.
+HSBC Bank Malaysia Berhad, its wholly owned subsidiary HSBC Amanah Malaysia Berhad - both part of the HSBC global banking group - and Bank Pembangunan Malaysia Berhad have been fined by Bank Negara Malaysia, variously, for non-compliance with rules around beneficial ownership of corporate customers and flaws in sanctions screening.

 Online Published Date: